 (quelques gouttes dans un verre d'eau sucrée)," Littré, s. v.
-Luce is the name of the inventor of this compound, also known as aqua Luciæ and spiritus ammoniæ succinatus; the basis is aqua ammoniæ, in alcohol, with lavender, amber, and mastic. their weed and tobacco for smoking.
-The joints of this root are from half an inch to an inch long, and two inches in circumference, bearing a great resemblance to the jointed backbone of a fish.
-They tell us they collect this root southward on their war excursions, as they also do several kinds of earth and clay which they use in their toilets.
+Luce is the name of the inventor of this compound, also known as aqua Luciæ and spiritus ammoniæ succinatus: the basis is aqua ammoniæ, in alcohol, with lavender, amber, and mastic.

 The Fall Indians I have already mentioned formerly inhabited the tract of land between the North and South branches of the Saskatchewan.
 They always had the reputation of a brave and warlike nation-indeed, their turbulent disposition was the principal cause of their abandoning their former lands.
 They were then very numerous, but the smallpox carried off most of them.
 They are now augmenting in number very fast, and more so, I believe, than any other tribe.
 I have always observed a greater proportion of young men than among their neighbors.
 I have not been able to ascertain the exact number, but am fully confident they exceed 100 tents.
-They are no doubt from the same stock as the Big Bellies of the Missouri and the Crows.
-Their dress, manners, and customs are the same throughout.
+They are no doubt from the same stock as the Big Bellies of the Missouri and the Crows.6 Their dress, manners, and customs are the same throughout.
 In their language there is some difference; still they comprehend each other perfectly well.
 The Fall Indians are notorious for their vicious and bloodthirsty disposition toward their foes.
 They are the only nation

-This is a mistake of Henry's.
-The "Big Bellies of the Missouri" and the Crows are both of Siouan stock : but the Fall Indians are the Atsina tribe of Algonquian stock who formerly lived on the Saskatchewan.
+6 This is a mistake of Henry's.
+The "Big Bellies of the Missouri" and the Crows are both of Siouan stock; but the Fall Indians are the Atsina tribe of Algonquian stock who formerly lived on the Saskatchewan.
 They became known as Fall Indians after Umfreville, 1790; were also called Rapid Indians by various authors; by others again Gros Ventres of the Falls, Gros Ventres of the Prairie, and Gros Ventres of the Plains.
 This double use of "Big Bellies" or "Gros Ventres" seems to have led to the confusion of the Algonquian Atsinas with the Siouan Minnetarees or Hidatsas, who are the Gros Ventres proper.
 The following occurs in Dr. James' edition of Tanner's Narr., 1830, p.
-63 : "-the Bahwetego-weninnewug, the Fall Indians . . . live near the Rocky Mountains, and wander much with the Black Feet ; their language being unlike that of both the Sioux and the Ojibbeways.
-These last, and the Grees, are more friendly with the Black Feet than they are with the Fall Indians.
+63: "-the Bahwetego-weninnewug, the Fall Indians . . . live near the Rocky Mountains, and wander much with the Black Feet; their language being unlike that of both the Sioux and the Ojibbeways.
+These last, and the Crees, are more friendly with the Black Feet than they are with the Fall Indians.
 The little Bahwetig girl," etc. This girl is called the Bowwetig on p.
-83. Compare note , p.
+83. Compare note 6, p.
 530.